microsoft/confidential-sidecar-containers/examples/skr/aks/README.md

 This guide provides instructions on how to perform secret provisioning in AKS using the SKR container.
 By following these instructions, users can ensure that their secrets are securely stored and can be used by their applications.

+Note: These instructions assume the usage of an Azure Key Vault and Microsoft Azure Attestation Endpoint, however the steps can be adapted for other key vaults and attestation services.

 ## Export Environment Variables

 ```bash